 Jorge Luis Borges

-At least Java 1.4 and Java WEB Start 1.0.1 is required to run the Kandid.
+At least Java 1.4 is required to run the Kandid.

 Creative Commons License